How to Practice – Learning How to Learn

 The principles are simple, yet rarely applied.
-Aspects such as; staying relaxed while learning, taking breaks, working in short time frames, visualizing, and bringing about learning from the whole brain, (learning through creativity, visualizing and imagination).
-Too many times we can bite off far more than we can chew.
-By learning in very small sections and slowly hooking those parts together, we can learn very fast!
+Aspects such as; staying relaxed while learning, taking breaks, working in short time frames, visualizing, and bringing about learning from the whole brain, (learning through creativity, visualization and imagination).

 It’s simple – start imagining yourself playing!
 For instance, I used to sit on the two hour bus ride from downtown L.A. to the San Fernando Valley, practicing scales